CTOpenData/open-data-handbook/docs/_data_publication_steps/identify_data_to_publish.md

 > {: .opaque }
 >💡 **What to publish**
 >
->High value data for executive branch agencies are listed in the [CT Data Catalog](https://data.ct.gov/Government/CT-Data-Catalog/rym6-myq3){:target="_blank"}.
+>High value data for executive branch agencies are listed in the [CT High Value Data Inventory](https://data.ct.gov/Government/CT-High-Value-Data-Inventory/rym6-myq3/about_data){:target="_blank"}.
 Start by reviewing the high value data listed for your agency.

 Make sure that all data published as open data: